Skip to main content

 Start with: Souvlaki, Greek salad, grilled octopus, tzatziki, loukoumades.

-Graduate to: Fava, stifado, saganaki, lesser-known mezedes.
+Graduate to: Fava, stifado, saganaki, lesser-known mezedes, barrel retsina.

 Ready to eat?
 Check out our guides to where to eat in Athens, best souvlaki, and food tours.